Izardo/pands-project-2021/README.md

 #### Importing libraries <a name="Libraries"></a>

 First, we must import the libraries needed for our analysis.
-Note: an alias is used for simplification, i.e., pandas is simply referred to as pd.
+An alias is used for simplification, i.e., pandas is simply referred to as pd.
 ```
 import pandas as pd
 import numpy as np